Skip to main contentSkip to navigation

 • GST — once registered, you charge and remit it; price it in

-• Product photography — even phone photos take time; good images lift conversions
+• Product photography — even phone photos take time; clear images generally help shoppers buy with confidence

 • Returns and refunds — logistics and restocking, especially on fashion and apparel